-No cumulative effects of implementing the drought order with existing licences, consents and plans are currently anticipated.
+No cumulative effects of implementing the drought order with existing licences, consents and plans (including the 8206-2 Preseli drought order) are currently anticipated.
 However, this should be reviewed at the time of any future application for a drought order at Llys-y-Fran (freshet release).